Marcel1802/teamspeak_custom_bot/README.md

         - "3.3.2 [Build: 1566767614]"
     versionWarner_kickMessage: Your TeamSpeak client is VERY outdated.
 Please update your client immediately.

+    countryList_enabled: false
+    countryList_mode: 0
+    countryList_whitelist:
+        - DE
+        - AT
+        - CH
+        - US
+        - SE
+        - PT
+        - ""
+    countryList_whitelistKickMessage: Your country is not on the whitelist.
+    countryList_blacklist:
+        - CN
+        - HK
+    countryList_blacklistKickMessage: Your country is blacklisted on this server.

 ## Modules

 moveDefault: Moves a client after a specific time if the user is idling in the default channel